What is a Serverless Function?

-Conventionally, serverless functions are single-purpose, programmatic functions that are hosted on managed infrastructure.
-These functions, which are invoked through the Internet, are hosted and maintained by cloud computing companies.
-The engineering teams within those companies ensure that the serverless functions have near-perfect uptime, redundant instances around the world, and scale to any incoming network request volume.
+Serverless functions are single-purpose, programmatic functions that are hosted on managed infrastructure by cloud computing companies.
+These functions are invoked through the Internet and are designed to automate workflows, reduce latency, and provide on-demand computing capabilities.
+These serverless architectures are maintained by engineering teams to ensure near-perfect uptime, redundant instances around the globe, and scalability to any incoming network request volume.

 Who creates serverless functions?

 Serverless functions are created by software developers who are transitioning their product code to serverless platforms to leverage the benefits of serverless computing.
 It's not the cloud computing companies themselves creating these functions; it’s their customers.

 What is the advantage of serverless functions and services?